 The school is open to pupils from 8:50am.
-They can come straight into school and should be in class by 9:00am.
+The doors will be closed at 9am.
+Pupils come straight into school and will be marked late if they arrive after 9am.

 Each class teacher has the responsibility for keeping an accurate record of attendance.
 Any pupil who is absent must be recorded at the beginning of the morning and afternoon session.
-The attendance register must be completed by the class teacher by 9.10 am and by 1.10pm.
+The attendance register must be completed by the class teacher by 9.10am in the morning and 1.10pm in the afternoon.